 U.N.
 Security Council Resolution 687 requires the destruction of all Iraqi ballistic missiles with a range greater than 150 kilometers.
 UNSCOM accounted for 817 of 819 Soviet-supplied Scud missiles, 130 of which survived the Gulf war, as well as all 14 declared mobile launchers and 60 fixed launch pads.
-U.S. and British analysts, contrary to UNSCOM's assessments, believe Iraq might be concealing 10 to 12 Russian-supplied Scudtype missiles.
-UNSCOM's last regular report (October 1998) said it had been able to account for at least 43 of the 45 chemical and biological (CBW) warheads Iraq said it unilaterally destroyed in 1991.
+U.S. analysts believe Iraq might be concealing as many as 12 Russian-supplied missiles.
+UNSCOM's October 1998 report said it had been able to account for at least 43 of the 45 chemical and biological (CBW) warheads Iraq said it unilaterally destroyed in 1991.
 (The warheads were unearthed in mid-1998.)
-An additional 30 chemical warheads were previously destroyed under UNSCOM supervision.
-UNSCOM also accounted for all but 50 conventional Scud warheads, and said it had made progress toward establishing a material balance for Scud engine components.
+An additional 30 chemical warheads were destroyed under UNSCOM supervision.
+UNSCOM also accounted for all but 50 conventional Scud warheads, and said it made progress establishing a material balance for Scud engine components.
 Unresolved issues include accounting for missile program documentation, 300 tons of special missile propellant, and indigenous missile production (30 indigenously-made warheads and 7 missiles).

 In December 1995, after Jordan reported seizing 115 Russian-made missile guidance components allegedly bound for Iraq, UNSCOM said Iraq had procured some missile components since 1991, a violation of sanctions.
 (That month, UNSCOM retrieved prohibited missile guidance gyroscopes, suitable for a 2,000 mile range missile, from Iraq's Tigris River, apparently procured from Russia's defense-industrial establishment.)
 UNSCOM also had evidence that Iraq, after the Gulf war, conducted secret flight tests and conducted research on missiles of prohibited ranges.
 Iraq is making progress in developing permitted-range missiles - the Ababil and Samoud programs - according to the January 2002 CIA report to Congress and, prior to Desert Fox, UNSCOM had been monitoring about 63 missile sites and 159 items of equipment, as well as 2,000 permitted missiles.
-U.S. military officials said after Desert Fox that the bombing had set back Iraq's missile program by two years, damaging production facilities at Taji, Ibn al-Haythim, Al Kindi, and Al Karama.
+In early May 2002, the United States presented to the U.N.
+Security Council evidence that Iraq is developing missiles of ranges beyond the permitted 150 km.